 A. Joseph Cribbins III, MD

-Dr. Allan Joseph Cribbins III, MD is a board-certified General and Bariatric Surgeon who specializes in ultra minimally invasive da Vinci Xi Robotic surgery.
+Dr. Allan Joseph Cribbins III, MD is a board-certified General and Bariatric Surgeon.
+He is a national bariatric leader who specializes in ultra minimally invasive Da Vinci Xi weight loss surgery.
 He is a compassionate surgeon and prefers everyone to call him "Joe."

-Dr. Cribbins is a highly skilled and respected surgeon with over two decades of experience.
+Dr. Cribbins is a highly skilled and respected surgeon who has performed thousands of surgeries with over two decades of experience.
 He is committed to better surgery, better surgical outcomes, and better results for patients.
 He has built a foundation of trust by treating patients like family, and it is the hallmark of his success.

 Dr. Cribbins was born and raised in Connecticut.
 He graduated from Fairfield College Preparatory School, a Jesuit academy in 1987 with honors.
 He attended Lafayette College in Easton, Pennsylvania, for his BS in biology.
 He graduated magna cum laude and the deans' list in 1991.
 From 1991 to 1995 he attended The University of Pittsburgh Medical School, winning the Orazio Dimaura scholarship for Students of Medicine, the Dr. J. Behan Prize for Outstanding Student of Surgery, and was inducted in Alpha Omega Alpha, a prestigious medical society open only to the top academic students who also show promise for leadership in their field and commitment to service to their community.